by Tom Gilmore

 The n-gradient plots as a geometric curve, and the Beta decay gradient is tangent to the curve at P=78, the balance point.

-Part III – The No-Parity Caused Variances
+Part III – The Non-Parity Caused Variances

 The odd/even (or even/odd) non-parity between the atomic number and the atomic weight is a strong factor in causing a variance in Isotopes from the calculated balance equation (z-gradient).
 There is a strong demand for the odd atomic number Elements to have an odd-number atomic weight, and a less strong but noticeable preference for even atomic number Elements to have an even-number atomic weight.

-Deviations Induced by Non-Parity
+Small Deviations Induced by Non-Parity

 Isotope z-gradient variance